carohauta/oma-helen-ha-integration/README.md

   - MARKET
 - `default_base_price` optional value if you want to set a fixed base price for your contract – if not set, the base price will be automatically fetched
 - `default_unit_price` optional value if you want to set a fixed unit price for your energy – if not set, the unit price will be automatically fetched.
 Note that the `default_unit_price` does not have an effect with the `EXCHANGE` contract type.
+- `include_transfer_costs` optional boolean for fetching energy transfer costs for the on-going month - shows `0.0` if Helen is not your transfer company

 4. Restart HA